-Understanding our Gender Pay Gap The data shows that our gender pay gap is 18.8%.
-This means that on average, when looking at total pay for the Company, men's average pay is 18.8% more than women's.
-Similarly, our median pay gap is 25.7%, meaning that the mid point of men's pay in MAC is 25.7% higher than the midpoint of women's pay.
-MAC is a female dominated company, with women making up over 65% of the company's workforce and being the dominant sex in all quartiles.
-Although women do make up the majority of the workforce, they significantly outnumber the men in the lower quartiles, meaning that when we look at the average and median pay, women's pay is heavily weighted towards the lower pay scales of the company, despite being well represented in all quarters.
+Understanding our Gender Pay Gap The data shows that our gender pay gap is 18.4%.
+This means that on average, when looking at total pay for the Company, men's average pay is 18.4% more than women's.
+Note, that there has been a slight reduction in this gap since we did the same exercise last year, showing a 0.4% drop.
+Similarly, our median pay gap is 27.8%, meaning that the mid point of men's pay in MAC is 27.8% higher than the midpoint of women's pay.
+This has increased since last year by 2.1%.
+MAC is a female dominated company, with women making up nearly 70% of the company's workforce and being the dominant sex in all quartiles.
+Although women do make up the majority of the workforce, they significantly outnumber the men in the lower quartile, meaning that when we look at the average and median pay, women's pay is heavily weighted towards the lower pay scales of the company, despite being well represented in all quarters.
+It is interesting to note how the statistics have changed in 12 months.
+Whilst we have not managed to increase our male population in the lower quartile in relation to female, it is important to note that the overall % of women in each quartile has increased, with the lower middle quartile aligning now more with the upper quartiles than the bottom one, likely down to the increase in women in our junior management positions.
 What will we do to improve the gap?

-The majority of managers and senior leadership team at MAC are female.
+The majority of managers and the senior leadership team at MAC are female.
 We also have a high percentage of employees at a lower level who are female along with most of our part time employees also being female and in more junior roles within the business.
-This is not an atypical pattern in the healthcare sector, with these lower and lower-middle quartile roles being attractive to women.
-MAC is looking to address the imbalance in roles at all levels of the company.
+This is not an atypical pattern in the healthcare sector, with these lower quartile roles being attractive to women.
+MAC will continue to look at addressing the imbalance in roles at all levels of the company.
 Attracting more men into all levels, with an emphasis on the more junior entry level roles, is key to providing better balance across the workforce, whilst continuing to provide career progression and development for our female employees.
 We confirm that our data has been calculated according to the requirements of the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 Mark Dale Chief Executive Officer